-- Increase Font button that bumps up the current font size a point - Decrease Font button that reduces the current font size by a point
+- ✓ Increase Font Size button that bumps up the current font size a point - ✓ Decrease Font Size button that reduces the current font size by a point

-In addition to the Left Align, Center, Right Align, Decrease Indent, Increase Indent, and Merge and Center buttons, the Alignment group also contains the following buttons:
+In addition to the Left Align, Center, Right Align, Decrease Indent, Increase Indent, and Merge & Center buttons, the Alignment group also contains the following buttons:

-- ✓ Top Align button that vertically aligns the data entered into the current cell selection with the top edge of the cell - Middle Align button that vertically centers the data entered into the current cell selection - Bottom Align button that aligns the data entered in the current cell selection with the bottom edge of the cell - ✓ Orientation button that opens a pop-menu of orientation options that enable you to change the direction of the text entered into the current cell selection by angling it up or down, converting it to vertical text, rotating it up or down as well as opening the Alignment tab of the Format Cells dialog box - ✓ Wrap Text button that applies the wrap text function to the current cell selection so that Excel expands the row heights as needed to fit all of its text within the current column widths
+- ✓ Top Align button that vertically aligns the data entered into the current cell selection with the top edge of the cell - ✓ Middle Align button that vertically centers the data entered into the current cell selection. - ✓ Bottom Align button that aligns the data entered in the current cell selection with the bottom edge of the cell - ✓ Orientation button that opens a pop-menu of orientation options that enable you to change the direction of the text entered into the current cell selection (by angling it up or down, converting it to vertical text, or rotating it up or down) and open the Alignment tab of the Format Cells dialog box - ✓ Wrap Text button that applies wrap text to the current cell selection so that Excel expands the row heights as needed to fit all its text within the current column widths

-In addition to the Percent Style, Comma, Increase Decimal, and Decrease Decimal buttons from the Formatting toolbar, the Numbers group contains the following buttons:
+In addition to the Percent Style, Comma Style, Increase Decimal, and Decrease Decimal buttons from the Formatting toolbar, the Numbers group contains the following buttons:

-- Accounting Number Format button that enables you to select among several different currency formats from U.S. dollars to Swiss Francs as well as to open the Number tab of the Format Cells dialog box with the Accounting number format selected - Number Format button that opens a pop-up menu of different number options from General through Text as well as opens the Number tab in the Format Cells dialog box when you select its More Number Formats option
+- ✓ Accounting Number Format button that enables you to select among several different currency formats from U.S. dollars to Swiss Francs, as well as to open the Number tab of the Format Cells dialog box with the Accounting number format selected - ✓ Number Format button that opens a pop-up menu of different number options from General through Text, as well as opens the Number tab in the Format Cells dialog box when you select its More Number Formats option

-Putting the Quick Access toolbar to excellent use
+Putting the Excel Quick Access toolbar to good use during the transition

-Figure 1-10 shows you the Excel 2007 program window with the Ribbon minimized and a completely customized Quick Access toolbar that's moved down so that it appears under the tabs and immediately above the Formula bar.
-This completely custom version of Quick Access toolbar should seem very familiar to you: It contains every button from the Standard and Formatting toolbar in Excel 2003 with the exception of the Permission, Zoom and Help buttons in the original order in which they appear on their respective toolbars.
-The Permission button is so esoteric and seldom used that I didn't bother to add it and neither the Zoom button nor the Help button is really needed as the Zoom slider that enables you to quickly select a new screen magnification percentage is always displayed in the lower-right corner of the Excel 2007 Status bar and the Help button is always displayed on the right side of the bar containing the Ribbon tabs.
+Figure 1-10 shows you the Excel 2010 program window with the Ribbon minimized and a completely customized Quick Access toolbar moved down so that it appears under the tabs and above the Formula bar.
+This completely custom version of the Quick Access toolbar should seem very familiar to you: It contains every button from the Standard and Formatting toolbar in Excel 2003 with the exception of the Permission, Drawing, Zoom, and Help buttons.
+The Permission button is so esoteric and seldom used that I didn't bother to add it.
+The Drawing button has no equivalent in Excel 2010.
+And neither the Zoom button nor the Help button is really needed because the Zoom slider that enables you to quickly select a new screen magnification percentage always displays in the lower-right corner of the Excel 2010 Status bar and the Help button always displays on the right side of the bar containing the Ribbon tabs.

-Figure 1-10: Excel 2007 window after minimizing the Ribbon and adding all but two of the buttons from the Standard and Formatting toolbars to the Quick Access toolbar.
+After minimizing the Ribbon and adding most of the buttons from the Standard and Formatting toolbars to the Quick Access toolbar.

-To customize your Quick Access toolbar so that it matches the one shown in Figure 1-10 with every button from the Standard and Formatting toolbars except the Permission, Zoom, and Help buttons, follow these steps:
+To customize your Quick Access toolbar so that it matches the one shown in Figure 1-10 with every button from the Standard and Formatting toolbars except the Permission, Drawing, Zoom, and Help buttons, follow these steps: